openforcefield/openff-evaluator/docs/gettingstarted/architecture.rst

     * curating :doc:`data sets <../datasets/physicalproperties>` of physical properties from open data sources.
     * specifing custom :doc:`calculation schemas <../layers/calculationlayers>` which describe how individual properties should be computed.
-    * requesting that data sets be estimated by a running |evaluator_server| instance.
+    * requesting that data sets be estimated by a running :doc:`server` instance.
-    * retrieving the results of estimation requests from a running |evaluator_server| instance.
+    * retrieving the results of estimation requests from a running :doc:`server` instance.

 while the *server-side* is responsible for:

 .. rst-class:: spaced-list

-    * receiving estimation requests from an |evaluator_client| object.
+    * receiving estimation requests from an :doc:`client` object.
     * automatically determining which :doc:`calculation approach <../layers/calculationlayers>` to use for each property in the request.
     * executing those requests across the available :doc:`compute resources <../backends/calculationbackend>` following